 Selects the cryptographic algorithm.
 For DNSSEC keys, the value of algorithm must be one of RSAMD5, RSASHA1, DSA, NSEC3RSASHA1, NSEC3DSA, RSASHA256, RSASHA512, ECCGOST, ECDSAP256SHA256, ECDSAP384SHA384, ED25519 or ED448.
+For TKEY, the value must be DH (Diffie Hellman); specifying his value will automatically set the -T KEY option as well.

-For TSIG/TKEY keys, the value must be one of DH (Diffie Hellman), HMAC-MD5, HMAC-SHA1, HMAC-SHA224, HMAC-SHA256, HMAC-SHA384, or HMAC-SHA512; specifying any of these algorithms will automatically set the -T KEY option as well.
-(Note: tsig-keygen produces TSIG keys in a more useful format than dnssec-keygen.)
+TSIG keys can also be generated by setting the value to one of HMAC-MD5, HMAC-SHA1, HMAC-SHA224, HMAC-SHA256, HMAC-SHA384, or HMAC-SHA512.
+As with DH, specifying these values will automatically set -T KEY.
+Note, however, that tsig-keygen produces TSIG keys in a more useful format.
+These algorithms have been deprecated in dnssec-keygen, and will be removed in a future release.